 A lot of people write bitter articles about how ‘homeschooling ruined my life’.
 However, that’s very different from my experience.
 Indeed, my homeschool experience felt like walking out of a dark tunnel into an open field of daisies with sunshine all around.

-(In fact, I was so enamoured with my homeschool experience, I wrote a book about why all parents should homeschool their children.)
+(In fact, I was so enamored with my homeschool experience, I wrote a book about why all parents should homeschool their children.)

 So, was I was bullied in school?